 The alleys are 16 feet wide, including sidewalks on both sides (frequently occupied by dumpsters or by automobiles parked illegally so that they extend to the curb).

 Originally, all of the alleys were private, with each property owner owning the land to the middle of the passageway and each deed containing easements for common passage and drainage by the owners of the other lots on the block.
-In the 1890s, with three exceptions, all of the alleys in the residential portion of the Back Bay were designated as public alleys maintained by the City of Boston.
-The exceptions are Alleys 917, 918, and 919, the connecting alleys between Commonwealth and Newbury in the block between Massachusetts Avenue and Charlesgate East, which remain private.
+As private property, the alleys were the responsibility of the owners, not the city, to maintain.
+Inattention and inability to reach agreement among the owners about maintenance led to significant deterioration.

 Between Arlington and Massachusetts Avenue, the alleys run east-west and each block has a different Public Alley number.
 The alley numbers between Beacon and Marlborough increase each block to the east from Massachusetts Avenue to Arlington (Alley 414 to Alley 421).
 The alley numbers between Marlborough and Commonwealth decrease each block to the east from Massachusetts Avenue to Arlington (Alley 422 to Alley 429).
 And the alley numbers between Commonwealth and Newbury increase to the east each block from Massachusetts Avenue to Arlington (Alley 430 to Alley 437).

 The alleys system continues west of Massachusetts Avenue, but in a modified arrangement.